w3c/window-management/EXPLAINER.md

   * Launch a dashboard that opens a set of windows across multiple displays
   * User interacts with dashboard controls to move windows between displays
 * **Media and medical applications target specialized display hardware**
-  * Precise content is shown on displays with high resolutions or color depths.
+  * Precise content is shown on displays with high resolutions or color depths

 **Slide show presentation and speaker notes using multiple displays**
 * Open the slides and notes on separate displays in fullscreen mode.